In May 2025, Shopify officially launched one of its most powerful updates…

 If you intend to quit your job and live off drop shipping, get this: prepare to budget big.

-But if you want to make just 100 additional bucks a month, your budget can be much more modest, and different entrepreneurs have many different ways and plans for achieving this.
+But if you want to make just 100 additional bucks a month, your budget can be much more modest, and different entrepreneurs have many ways and plans to achieve this.

-Today, we’ll train our eyes on the more modest budget.
+Today, we’ll focus on the more modest budget.
 Put another way, we’ll discuss the bare minimum budget for getting started with drop shipping.

-Here at Dropshippingit.com, we urge you to use this budget if you don’t want to break the bank but want to increase sales.
+Here at Dropshippingit.com, we urge you to use this budget if you don’t want to break the bank while increasing sales.

-So, what makes for a bare minimum drop shipping budget?
+So, what makes up a bare-minimum dropshipping budget?
 Well, hang in there.
 We’re about to lift the lid on cost items blow by blow, as follows.

 Shopify Store